-The CMP embraces a strong emphasis on strategies that focus on preventing and preparing for emergencies of all kinds that could affect the school.
-Importance is also placed on the significance of ensuring an effective and efficient response to, and recovery from, any crisis that may occur.
+The CMP embraces strategies that focus on preventing and preparing for emergencies of all kinds that could affect the school.
+It also emphasizes the importance of ensuring an effective and efficient response to, and recovery from, any crisis that may occur.

 At all times, accountability remains the foremost concern for the school community and its stakeholders.
 Because no two schools or school division facilities are the same, no generic plan or manual will provide all the necessary information to mitigate the effects of every situation.
-This plan identifies relationships, responsibilities, and protocols so that school administration and staff can implement school-centered emergency management strategies tailored to their own needs, while still being in line with the Division plan.
+This plan identifies relationships, responsibilities, and protocols so that school administration and staff can implement school-centered emergency management strategies tailored to their own needs while still being in line with the Division plan.
 All plans are reviewed and updated annually.